KhronosGroup/glTF/extensions/2.0/Khronos/KHR_animation2/README.md

 ## Overview

 This extension is based on the animation features of glTF 2.0.
-The structure of the schemas are the same.
+The structure of the schemas stay the same.

-The major change is, that the output values are mapped using a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901).
-Technically, the `path` of the Animation Channel Target has to be a JSON Pointer.
+The only major addition is, that the output values are mapped using a [JSON Pointer](https://datatracker.ietf.org/doc/html/rfc6901).

 ### Motivation